My guidance

 1.

-3 distinct regulatory barriers must be resolved sequentially to solve your problem (hereafter — P).
+3 distinct regulatory barriers must be resolved sequentially to solve your problem.

-In point 5, I describe and analyze strategies for resolving the Wastewater Discharge barrier (point 4), which are contingent upon the successful resolution of the barriers of points 2 and 3.
+In points 7 - 10, I describe and analyze 4 strategies for resolving the Wastewater Discharge barrier (point 5), which are contingent upon the successful resolution of the barriers of points 3 and 4.

-Legislation to legalize Alkaline Hydrolysis (hereafter — AH) in Massachusetts is still pending: malegislature.gov/Bills/194/S1612
+Legislation to legalize AH in Massachusetts is still pending: malegislature.gov/Bills/194/S1612

 Investing in solutions for subsequent barriers carries extreme risk if the business itself is not authorized.